Plan for Your Best Life

 Save for the Future

-After you have done that you should work toward building your retirement and investing savings.
+After you have built your emergency savings you should work toward building your retirement and investing savings.
 Many financial advisers, such as Dave Ramsey, recommend putting 15 percent of your gross income into retirement each year.
 However, if you have specific retirement goals you may need to increase this amount.

 You should talk to a financial planner who can help you determine the amount you need to be able to retire comfortably.
 You can use your 401(k) at work as part of your plan, but you should also use a Roth IRA and other investment tools to increase your investments.